 There are two entry points to reach Hinchinbrook Island – the town of Cardwell to the NORTH of the island and Lucinda to the SOUTH.
 To reach the island, you need to take a boat from these points and Absolute North Charters offers a ferry to Hinchinbrook Island FROM BOTH POINTS.

-Whichever town you decide to begin your trip from, you have to come back there at the end of the hike.
+Whichever town you decide to begin your trip from, you have to come back to at the end of the hike.
 So, our recommendation would be to start your journey from Lucinda and begin your Thorsborne trail hike from the north side.
 This puts you closer to your car and the nearest airport in the city of Townsville.

 SO HERE IS WHAT YOU NEED TO KNOW-